mystique24/DP-201-Designing-an-Azure-Data-Solution/instructions/course-case-study.md

 ## Current Sales / Ordering system

 The current software on which bicycle purchases are tracked, is a web-based application which directly stores order information into an on-premises SQL Server database named AdventureWorks2012.
-This is a mission critical system for the organization that generates the revenue for the organization.
-The current application is deployed with high-availability provided by SQL Server 2012 Always-on Availability groups to maintain availability, and the organization is able to tolerate data loss of upto a day based on the current system but always look to see how this can be improved.
+The current application is deployed with high-availability provided by SQL Server 2012 Always-on Availability groups.
 Due to global expansion and data governance requirements, AdventureWorks will transition this system to better serve their customers and will be looking for global availability of its application and data sales and ordering purposes, particularly during the months of November and December when demand for bikes grow ahead of the holiday period.

 ## Data Analysis

-The business reporting is currently being provided by a single on-premises database that is configured as a data warehouse, it holds a database named AdventureWorksDW which is used to provide historical reporting and descriptive analytics in an automated manner from a number of source systems using SQL Server Integration Services.
-In recent times, that server has been struggling to process the reporting data in a timely manner, as a result the organization has evaluated the data warehouse capabilities of Azure Synapse Analytics and want to migrate their on-premises data to this platform whilst retaining the regular schedule of automated data loads.
-The CTO expects that the same level of performance is also achieved in November and December when data volumes typically increase.
-At the same time, your team should ensure that access to the data is restricted to Adventure Works employees only.
+The business reporting is currently being provided by a single on-premises database that is configured as a data warehouse, it holds a database named AdventureWorksDW which is used to provide historical reporting and descriptive analytics.
+In recent times, that server has been struggling to process the reporting data in a timely manner, as a result the organization has evaluated the data warehouse capabilities of Azure Synapse Analytics and want to migrate their on-premises data to this platform.
+Your team should ensure that access to the data is restricted.

 In addition, AdventureWorks would like to take their data analytics further and start to utilize predictive analytics capabilities.
 This is currently not an activity that is undertaken.
 The organization understands that a recommendation or a text analytics engine could be built and would like you to direct them on what would be the best technology and approach to take in implementing such a solution that is also resilient and performant.

-It is important that both system can have its data recovered from at least the previous day should a failure occur.
+You are also assessing the tooling that can help with the extraction, load and transforming of data into the data warehouse, and have asked a Data Engineer within your team to show a proof of concept of Azure Data Factory to explore the transformation capabilities of the product

 ## Customer Service / Presales